 Pomeranians and Pekingese, moving primarily with intevertebral muscles, have a dancing happy gait.
 Problems in locomotion or frustrated or difficult behaviors can result if a dog is suppressed in their natural movement and exploration during development.
 This can also occur with prolonged suppression as adults.
 Safety to develop naturally and behave as they really are in their nature results in stability for them to be, behave and move in a manner that belongs to who they are.

-The differences in movement between breeds are, in part, a reflection of which muscle chain is the natural primary or predominant muscle chain used for movement and self expression by that breed.
+The differences in movement between breeds are, in part, a reflection of which muscle chain is the natural primary or predominant muscle chain used for movement and self expression by that breed and individual.